This post may contain affiliate links. Please read my disclosure policy.

 Unboiled cider is the perfect add-in for our simple glaze on apple cinnamon rolls.
 We also use plain apple cider in the batter for our cinnamon apple muffins.
 As you can tell, we adore some apple cider!

-Hot spiced apple cider is easily made ahead for your next event.
+Make hot spiced apple cider ahead for your next event.

 Spiced apple cider can be made up to a few days before it’s needed.
 Strain or filter the finished cider to remove the oranges, lemons and spices before storing in the refrigerator.
 When ready to serve just warm until steaming on the stovetop or in your crockpot.
 No need to boil the cider for this recipe!
 You can even warm individual mugs of cider in the microwave, as needed.